videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-1.0.x/guide/interactive-live-streaming/interaction-in-livestream/notify-attendees.md

 When doing livestream, you may want to broadcast message to all the viewers at once.

 Let us see, how we can use PubSub to implement this functionality.
-If you are not familiary with the PubSub mechanism you can [follow this guide](/flutter/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/pubsub).
+If you are not familiar with the PubSub mechanism you can [follow this guide](/flutter/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/pubsub).

 ### Notifying Attendees